Ready to grow?

 Jan

-To migrate to GA4, create a new GA4 property and add it to your website, update your tracking code, configure data streams, set up events and conversion tracking, and import historical data if needed.
-The steps to take for GA4 migration include:
+To migrate to Google Analytics 4, you first create a new GA4 property and add it to your website, update your tracking code, configure data streams, set up events and conversion tracking, and import historical data if needed.
+The steps to take for Universal Analytics (UA) to Google Analytics 4 (GA4) migration include

 Google has made an announcement that on July 1, 2023, it’s going to make a shift from Universal Analytics to Google Analytics 4.
 On this date, Universal Analytics will completely stop processing data.
 In light of Google suspending Universal Analytics and switching to Google Analytics 4, businesses have to be prepared well in advance.